 - An office, some may feel it unnecessary for a modern agent to have a proper address and place of business.
 An agent with an office is far less likely to disappear should something go wrong.
 There is no legal recourse if you cannot find the agent/agency to take action.
 If you’re buying an expensive car you expect the car dealer to have proper facilities in the way of a showroom.
 The same applies to property.

 - Proper contracts, when it comes time to sign on the dotted line then you want to know that what you’re signing gives fair and sufficient coverage to protect your investment whether it be a rental, sales or a deposit contract.
 As a foreigner you should ensure that anything you sign you can read and fully understand.
 Some customers/sellers do not wish to make a sales agreement with their agent.
 It’s illegal for an agent to accept to sell a property without a prior written agreement setting out terms and conditions and authorisation from the lawful owner to advertise their property for sale.
 Should your agent turn up with a standard generic contract bought from a stationary shop (see example below) then they probably haven’t made any effort to make sure the contract is suitable for the particular situation.
 If your agent comes up with a more lengthy and specific contract, available in English and Thai, then it shows they have made the effort and their contract templates written and approved by a qualified lawyer.

-Overall the industry has come a long way over the last five years since Ubon Homes set up the first Western standard real estate agency in Ubon Ratchathani and raised the standards.
+Overall the industry has come a long way since 2014 when Ubon Homes set up the first Western standard real estate agency in Ubon Ratchathani and raised the bar.
 We are proud of this achievement and pleased to give something back to the city.